sjefvanleeuwen/fieldlab-reference-architecture/README.md

 Identity Server 4 is used for OpenID Connect.
 It uses the in memory-store option.
 The server should function for authentication/authorisation, Claims for user's and API's.

+## Other API's used:

+### IRMA (I Reveal My Attributes)

+IRMA offers a solution to log in in a privacy-friendly way.
+When logging in, you reveal as a user some relevant properties (attributes) of yourself, via an IRMA app on your own mobile phone.

+It does not need a public ledger, such as blockchain or a tangle to operate.

 ## Technical Overview
 Technical layers/overview of the docker images (in Dutch/Work in Progress):